Get the Dirt on Gardening Health and Safety

 Here are CDC tips for enjoying this pastime safely:

 • Every gardening season should begin with a tetanus vaccine validation.
-Adults should receive the vaccine every 10 years.
+According to the CDC, adults should receive the vaccine every 10 years, or after 5 years in the case of a dirty or severe wound.
 “Tetanus lives in the soil and enters the body through breaks in the skin.
-Because gardeners use sharp tools, and dig in the dirt, they are particularly prone to tetanus infections,” says the CDC.
-The use of gloves and sturdy shoes is recommended to help provide protection from dirty punctures or cuts.
+Because gardeners use sharp tools and dig in the dirt, they are particularly prone to tetanus infections,” says the CDC.
+Gloves and sturdy shoes are recommended to help protect from dirty punctures or cuts.
+RVNAhealth offers Tdap vaccines for tetanus.
+Appointments may be scheduled by calling 203.438.5555 or emailing BeWell@RVNAhealth.org.

 • Dressing for gardening should include skin, ear, and eye protection.
 Wear a hat, long pants, and sleeves to provide sun protection or apply sunscreen with SPF-15 or higher for exposed skin.
 Tuck pants into socks and use an insect repellent containing DEET to protect against ticks and mosquitoes.
 Use safety goggles when using power equipment or tools and wear hearing protection if using loud machinery.